-Remember always have a systems approach.
+Remember to always have a systems approach.
 I started by looking at the compressors to confirm operating pressures, temperatures, and flow rates to the dryers.
 Next, I checked the automatic condensate drains on the after-cooler separators and pre-filters.
 Everything checked out.

 Now, I watched the heatless dryer to make sure it was cycling properly.
-I needed to confirm that the each tower pressure gauge read zero during regeneration.
-Too much pressure in a regenerating tower of heatless dryer causes problems.
+I needed to confirm that each tower pressure gauge read zero during regeneration.
+Too much pressure in a regenerating tower of a heatless dryer causes problems.

 So how was moisture appearing downstream of the dryer?
 The puzzle was still not solved.

-I then asked the customer to bring the HB-5000 blower purge dryer on line.
-This dryer operates on an 8 hour cycle(4 hours drying, 4 hours regenerating) so I had to wait for an hour or so to make sure the regenerating tower was coming up to the proper temperature.
-After this, I fast cycled the dryer to make sure it was sequencing properly.
+I then asked the customer to bring the HB-5000 blower purge dryer online.
+This dryer operates on an 8-hour cycle(4 hours drying, 4 hours regenerating) so I had to wait for an hour or so to make sure the regenerating tower was coming up to the proper temperature.
+After this, I fast-cycled the dryer to make sure it was sequencing properly.
 Everything checked out here as well.

 Now, I was on the defensive.
 The customer strongly believed that our dryers were not performing.
 After all, he had wet air in his plant.